IronCoreLabs/.github/profile/README.md

 # Welcome to IronCore Labs - Makers of Data Security for Cloud Applications 👋

-IronCore Labs makes usable, searchable application-layer encryption that helps developers and security teams lock down their sensitive cloud and AI data while keeping it usable.
+IronCore Labs makes usable, searchable application-layer encryption that helps developers and security teams lock down their sensitive cloud and AI data without the downsides.

 ## The application-layer encryption platform